Hydraulic and electric control of cell spheroids: Hydraulic and electric control of the size of a spheroid

 Using our model and solving numerically Eqs.~\eqref{eq_r1_Q} and~\eqref{eq_r2_Q} (see App.~\ref{sec_numerics}), we can analyse various protocols for the suppression of a spheroid.
 The dynamics of the spheroid and its lumen, $R_2(t)$ and $R_1(t)$, is therefore studied for different external flow protocols $Q^{\rm ext}(t)$ and electric current protocols $I^{\rm ext}(t)$.
 To keep the discussion as general as possible, we introduce dimensionless quantities: a dimensionless radius $r_2(\hat t)= R_2(t)/ R_0$, time $\hat t=t/\tau_0$, external volumetric flow $\hat Q = Q^{\rm ext}/Q_0$ and electric current $\hat I = I^{\rm ext}/I_0$, where we have defined:

 Note that the effective pressure $P^{\rm eff}_2$ introduced above is a modification of the homeostatic pressure~$P^{\rm c}_{\rm h}$ by the external osmotic pressure and by electric and active contributions.
-Its expression can be found in App.~\ref{sec_derivation_radii}.
+Its expression can be found in Table~\ref{table_lookup} and in App.~\ref{sec_derivation_radii}.

 We display in Fig.~\ref{fig_protocols} different protocols that can be applied to a growing spheroid in order to suppress it.
 If the external flow magnitude is sufficiently large and if it is applied long enough, the interventions are successful and lead to the spheroid suppression.
 Figure~\ref{fig_protocols_sucess1} shows an example of a successful suppression of the spheroid as a sufficiently strong flow has been applied until the spheroid is suppressed.
 A larger flow magnitude leads to a faster spheroid suppression (Fig.~\ref{fig_protocols_sucess2}).
 We also show in Fig.~\ref{fig_protocols_sucess3} an example of successful suppression protocol for which the magnitude of the flow is lowered as the spheroid size decreases.